TotallyInformation/node-red-contrib-uibuilder/README.md

 Please feel free to contribute a pull request if you would like to,

+- Copy template files to local override folder if not already existing - this will save users having to hunt down the template files which exist in this module. _We might need to add some checks for updated master templates though?
+Not sure._
 - Add validation to `url` setting
   Allow A-Z, a-z, 0-9, _, - and / only.
 Limit to 50 characters (maybe less)
 - Provide option for websocket messages to an individual front-end instance by including the socket ID in the output msg